 In order to improve the traceability of biological medicinal products, the name and the batch number of the administered product should be clearly recorded.

-Spikevax JN.1 should be administered by a trained healthcare professional.
+Spikevax LP.8.1 should be administered by a trained healthcare professional.

 The vaccine comes ready to use once thawed.